jamboree/co2/README.md

 As `yield` is defined in N4286, CO2 also provides the corresponding `CO2_YIELD`.
 `CO2_YIELD(expr)` is equivalent to `CO2_AWAIT(<this-promise>.yield_value(expr))`.

+The fact that `await` in CO2 is not an expression has an implication on object lifetime, consider this case:

+`await something{temporaries}` and `something` holds references to temporaries.

+It's safe if `await` is an expression as in N4286, but in CO2, `CO2_AWAIT(something{temporaries})` is an emulated statement, the temporaries will go out of scope.

 ## Difference from N4286

 * Unlike `coroutine_handle` in N4286, `coroutine` is ref-counted.
 * No `coroutine_traits`, CO2 always use `return_type::promise_type` for the promise.
 * `promise_type::final_suspend` is ignored.

-The fact that `await` in CO2 is not an expression has an implication on object lifetime, consider this case:

-`await something{temporaries}` and `something` holds references to temporaries.

-It's safe if `await` is an expression as in N4286, but in CO2, `CO2_AWAIT(something{temporaries})` is an emulated statement, the temporaries will go out of scope.
+## Reference

 __Headers__
 * `#include <co2/coroutine.hpp>`